AlgoTradingHub/theplatform-book/source/reference/types/tables/ondisk.md

 ### Saving on disk

-Saving table values to disk is pretty simple.
+Saving table vаlues to disk is pretty simple.
 Just choose directory to keep your table files and execute something similar to:

 ```o
 o)a:(+:)`a`b`c!(1 2 3;1 2 3;1 2 3); f:`:/tmp/o_table/; f set a;